 Some members of society are protesting face masks for political reasons, including that they believe it curtails their civil liberties or they believe the virus is a hoax and may believe that their refusal to wear a mask constitutes their right to free speech and may refuse to participate in a mask policy at work.

 Private sector employers aren’t protected by First Amendment rights, while in the government sector, an employer’s right to implement a mask policy in the workplace and enforce health and safety provisions trumps an employee’s right to free speech.

-4. Create a workplace mask policy
+5. Create a face mask policy at work

 Your employee mask policy should be written by the Human Resources team and checked legally and should contain: